ELLIOTTCABLE/poopy.js/README.markdown

     aSnorklebob = widget.snorklebob.beget();
     aSnorklebob.toString();

-### Begetters (constructor functions)
+### Constructor functions
-When an object begets another object, it invokes the ancestor object’s `Begetter` function with the `new` keyword.
-Normally, when none is defined, this is defined to be a simple noop function; however, you are free to override this function to preform any preparation you desire on your newly created descendant.
+When an object begets another object, it invokes the ancestor object’s `constructor` function with the `new` keyword.
+Normally, when none is defined, this is inherited from `Object.prototype.constructor`, which itself is just the `Object` function itself (a simple noop function); however, you are free to override this function to preform any preparation you desire on your newly created descendant.

 Let’s take a simple example, that initializes a `Widget` with either a given